Educational equity: Ambiguity

+Social integration

 As increased immigration causes problems in educational equity for some countries, poor social cohesion in other countries is also a major issue.
 In countries where continued migration causes an issue, the ever-changing social structure of different races makes it difficult to propose a long-term solution to educational equity.
 On the other hand, many countries with consistent levels of diversity experience long-standing issues of integrating minorities.
 Challenges for minorities and migrants are often exacerbated as these groups statistically struggle more in terms of lower academic performance and lower socio-economic status.